aligheshlaghi97/alligator-telegram-bot/README.md

 # Alligator-Cross Telegram Notifier
-This program uses Docker to send a Telegram notification (text and image) to a specified channel whenever there is an Alligator-Cross setup occurring in "EURUSD" data on 5m timeframe.
-The cross here means a shadow of a candle that intersects with alligator lips (GreenLine).
+Alligator-Cross Telegram Notifier is a Docker-based program that sends notifications to a designated Telegram channel when an Alligator-Cross setup is detected in "EURUSD" data on a 5-minute timeframe.
+An Alligator-Cross setup is defined as a shadow of a candle that intersects with the GreenLine of the Alligator indicator, according to the Bill Williams trading strategy.
+This program can be extended to detect other trading signals based on various technical indicators such as MACD, Moving Average, RSI, or specific candlestick patterns.
+With Alligator-Cross Telegram Notifier, traders can receive timely alerts and stay informed of market movements and opportunities.

 ## Prerequisites
 * Docker